Sprained ankle: Treatment

 Initial treatment commonly consists of rest, icing, compression and elevation (which is often referred to by the mnemonic RICE or sometimes PRICE with P being "protection").
 These elements have been recommended by physicians for decades for the treatment of soft tissue damage, and sprained ankles, one of the most common soft tissue injuries.
 RICE helps limit the amount of swelling to the area, and "facilitates venous and lymphatic drainage".
 While nearly universally accepted as a treatment, there is insufficient evidence to determine its relative effectiveness as therapy for acute ankle sprains in adults, and the National Athletic Trainers Association notes that most of the rationale for using RICE or individual components is based largely on low-quality clinical trials and laboratory studies with uninjured participants or animal models.

 For most ankle sprains, functional treatment is generally preferred over immobilization.
 Studies have shown patients return back to normal activities sooner when management is focused on restoring ankle function - typically by using braces, taping or elastic bandages, rather than complete immobilization such as a plaster casting.
 Functional treatment generally consists of three phases: the first is the RICE regime (rest, ice, compression, elevation) in the first 24 to 48 hours to reduce swelling and pain.
 The second phase is range of motion and ankle strengthening exercises within 48 to 72 hours.
 Finally the third phase involves progressive endurance and balance training during recovery.

 The beginning of progressive exercise therapy must be made in the first week (ROM, balance, strengthening).
 RICE (rest, ice, compression, elevation) alone is no longer considered sufficient for full recovery from an ankle sprain.

 Balance and Neuromuscular Training; Programs such as wobble board training, hopping exercises and single-leg balance with the help of balance reduce the recurrence rates of up to 40 and 50 percent.

-Supervised vs. Home Rehab; Balance, strength and faster recovery to sport are always better in supervised rehab programs than in supervised home exercise.
+Supervised vs. Home Rehab; Balance, strength and recovery to sport are better in supervised rehab programs than in supervised home exercise.

 Bracing for Prevention; The possibility of preventing reinjury with ankle braces (semi rigid or lace up) is better than with taping, particularly in high-risk sports within the first 6 to 12 months.